maggiekoesno/product-security-challenge/README.md

 Password is hashed before being stored into the database using the bcrypt module.
 Bcrypt provides a great hashing algorithm as it always hashes every password with a salt do make cracking a user's password significantly harder and eliminating the possibility of using a hashing table to figure out a user's password.

 # Prevention of timing attacks
+Google Recaptcha v2 is implemented on all forms to ensure automated requests will work.
+This is also implemented to avoid automated brute force attacks.

 # Logging
 # CSRF prevention
 The Flask-WTF extension uses the value of the SECRET_KEY to provide protection for FlaskForms from CSRF attacts.
 The argument ```{{ form.hidden_tag() }}``` has been placed in each form in the HTML file with the help of Jinja.
 This argument generates a hidden field that includes a token to help protect the form from CSRF attacks.